httpJunkie/ottoman-new-user/tutorial/index.md

 # Getting Started With Ottoman

-Currently there is no support for Couchbase Node JS SDK 3, For this reason, we will be installing `couchbase@^2.6`.
+Currently, there is no support for Couchbase Node JS SDK 3, For this reason, we will be installing `couchbase@^2.6`.

-First we will need Couchbase Server running, with a bucket named `task-management`.
-The best way to work with Couchbase Server or any database from a developer environment is to use Docker.
+We will need Couchbase Server running, with a bucket named `task-management`.
+The best way to work with Couchbase Server or any database from a development environment is to use Docker.

 ## Build and Run Couchbase Server with Named Bucket